data-intuitive/ti_celltrails/README.md

 }
 ```

+## `/start`

-A second endpoint is defined that runs the celltrails method on a synthetic
+A second endpoint is defined that runs the _celltrails_ method on a synthetic
 dataset.
 It can be run as such:

 	http localhost:8080/start

-The process takes more than 30s and results in a timeout on the http client.
+The process takes some time and therefore it is wrapped in a _promise_.
-Nevertheless, the celltrails method should continue running and store the
-result under `/tmp/ti`.

-In order to avoid the timeout, a quick hack is:
+## `/status`

+This endpoint provides feedback on the progress of the process:

+    http localhost:8080/status

+It simply returns `true` when the process has finished and `false` otherwise.

+## `/result`

+When the process has finished, this endpoint returns the result as a `JSON` serialized object:

-	http --timeout 10000 localhost:8080/start
+    http localhost:8080/result

+Please note:

+1. the output is not (yet) persisted on disk in the current implementation.
+2. you have to check manually if the process has finished

 # Remarks

 A whole lot of remarks and comments are appropriate here:

 1. The method takes too much time for a synchronous REST call.
-There should be
-an asynchronous `start` endpoint and additionally a `status` and `result`
-endpoint.
+We therefore implemented a very basic asynchronous version.

 2. The current implementation is single-user and single process only.
 It would
 be better to keep some _state_ the backend.
 A `start` request would then